yzhao062/awesome-ensemble-learning/README.rst

 `Applications of Supervised and Unsupervised Ensemble Methods <https://www.springer.com/gp/book/9783642039980>`_ edited by Oleg Okun [#Okun2009Applications]_: This book contains the extended papers presented at the 2nd Workshop on Supervised and Unsupervised Ensemble Methods and their Applications (SUEMA), in conjunction with ECAI’2008.

+`Data Mining and Knowledge Discovery Handbook <https://link.springer.com/chapter/10.1007/0-387-25465-X_45>`_ Chapter 45 (Ensemble Methods for Classifiers): by Lior Rokach [#Rokach2005Ensemble]_:  This chapter provides an overview of ensemble methods in classification tasks.
+We present all important types of ensemble method including boosting and bagging.
+Combining methods and modeling issues such as ensemble diversity and ensemble size are discussed.

 1.2.
 Tutorials